The World Bank has Reclassified Ukraine as an Upper-Middle-Income Country

-The World Bank has reclassified Ukraine into the category of upper-middle-income countries, with the country's income estimated at $5,070 per capita.
+The World Bank has reclassified Ukraine into the category of upper-middle-income countries, with the country's income estimated at $5,070 per capita, censor.net reports.

 This reclassification is reflected in the World Bank's income level classification for the 2025 financial year, according to Forbes.